oracle-livelabs/adb/shared/adb-ai-web-app/bedtime-stories-python/bedtime-stories-python.md

     ![formatted movie results](images/get-kid-friendly-movies-formatted.png)

-6. Create a bedtime story using the AI API:
+6. Create a bedtime story using the AI API.
+Copy and paste the following snippet into your Python window and click enter.
+There will be a delay when the story is being generated:

     ```python
     <copy>